Maths at All Saints

-An overview of each year groups maths and a link to the Maths No Problem website can be accessed below.
+An overview of each year groups maths and an example of 'Fluent in Five' and 'Rapid Reasoning' can be accessed below.

 This years Maths development plan focuses on ensuring consistency and effectiveness in the way maths is taught and assessed across the school and further develop partnership with the schools in the MAST.
 Some of the new initiatives taking place this year include: